-For compression of nitrogen (N_2) [112], carbon dioxide (CO_2) [113], air [114], or oxygen (O_2) [115], OPGEE refers to z-factor data generated using the National Institute of Standards and Technology's REFPROP thermodynamic software package, which uses equations of state to generate compressibility factors [116].
+For compression of nitrogen (N2) [117], carbon dioxide (CO2) [118], air [119], or oxygen (O2) [120], OPGEE refers to z-factor data generated using the National Institute of Standards and Technology's REFPROP thermodynamic software package, which uses equations of state to generate compressibility factors [121].

 The experimentally-determined Standing and Katz hydrocarbon Z-factor correlation chart (Figure 4.2 [1]) presents compressibility factors for a hydrocarbon gas mixture based on its pseudoreduced temperature and psudoreduced pressure [1].
 When hydrocarbon gas mixtures are compressed, OPGEE uses a correlation generated from the Standing and Katz chart to calculate an approximate Z-factor for each stage of compression [2].
 The correlations for the upper and lower portions of the chart are presented in Figure 4.3 and Figure 4.4, respectively.
-These correlations are implemented in a VBA user-defined formula zfactor(T_R, P_R).